 How many does this Italian chicken serve?

-This recipe is for two people.
+This hunters chicken recipe is for two people.
 To make more simply double the recipe up to suit the number you are catering for.

 Using chicken leftovers

-If you have any leftovers of cacciatore just poop them in the fridge and they will be even tastier reheated the next day.
+If you have any leftovers of cacciatore just pop them in the fridge and they will be even tastier reheated the next day.

 Freezing chicken cacciatore

-You can freeze this chicken dish for up to 3 months.
+You can freeze this Italian chicken in tomato sauce dish for up to 3 months.
 Just defrost thoroughly and make sure to serve it piping hot.

 Looking for more delicious chicken dishes to try?
 Then check these out before you go;